Akku Yadav: Crimes

 Rape, however, was very stigmatizing and, as a result, the victims could be relied on to remain silent.
 Akku raped people to silence them far more frequently than murdering them.
 The women who killed Akku claimed that he had been raping and abusing local women with impunity for over a decade.
 They alleged that local police had refused to help his victims or pursue charges because Akku was bribing them.
-According to Mehta, Akku Yadav's first crime was a gang rape in 1991.
-His other crimes included rape, murder, robbery, extortion, home invasion, assault, and criminal intimidation.
+Yadav's crimes encompassed rape, murder, robbery, extortion, home invasion, assault, and criminal intimidation.
 Before his death, Akku had been arrested some 14 times.
 In late 1999, he was detained for a year under the Maharashtra preventive detention law—The Maharashtra Prevention of Dangerous Activities of Slumlords, Boot-leggers, Drug Offenders and Dangerous Persons Act 1981.

 Akku allegedly raped so many people that according to residents of the Kasturba Nagar slum, a rape victim lives in every other house there.
 Akku allegedly raped over 40 women; his youngest victim being a 10-year-old girl.
 One person described Akku as "the Gabbar Singh of Kasturba Nagar" saying, "We stayed mostly indoors when Akku was around".
 Women have said Akku and his gang would invade homes any time of the day.
 He sometimes wanted a motorcycle or would grab a mobile phone or extort money.
 Akku and his gang members would beat up anyone who resisted them.
 He murdered a woman named Asha Bai, a daughter of Anjana Bai Borkar, in front of her 16-year-old granddaughter.
 Borkar was one of five women arrested for Akku's lynching.
 Speaking of Akku, the granddaughter said: "We were eating dinner when he came to the front door and pretended to be a friend of my brother.
 When my mother opened the door, he dragged her out and stabbed her.
 He then cut off her ears for her earrings and her fingers because he could not get her rings."
 Akku had reportedly murdered at least three people and dumped their bodies on local railroad tracks.